SkyLined/BugId/README.md

 * msie: Microsoft Internet Explorer
 * msie86: Microsoft Internet Explorer, 32-bit application
 * msie64: Microsoft Internet Explorer, 64-bit application

-You may want to add your own application if you don't want to have to type the entire binary path every time you use BugId, or if you want to run it with cetain default arguments.
+You can add your own applications if you don't want to type the entire binary path every time you use BugId, or if you want to run it with certain arguments by default.

 cBugId.py
 ---------